Welko/rtvis-webgpu-tutorial/README.md

 First steps:
 - Clone this repository (`git clone https://github.com/Welko/rtvis-webgpu-tutorial`)
 - Open `index.html` on your favorite WebGPU-capable browser (no server needed).
 On Windows, your URL will look something like `file:///C:/Projects/rtvis-webgpu-tutorial/index.html`
 - Open `tutorial.js` in your favorite IDE.
-All your code will go there.
+All your Javascript code will go there.

 ## Task 0 - Initialize WebGPU